ignoreintuition/convert/readme.md

 # convert - A simple conversion utility jQuery plugin
 convert is a jQuery plugin that you can call on a selector to convert from one unit to another.
+Supports weight, length, volume, and temperature

 ## Usage